ithemal/Ithemal/README.md

 Once the docker environment is built, connect to it with `docker/docker_connect.sh`.
 This will drop you into a tmux shell in the container.
-It will also start a Jupyter notebook exposed on port 8888; nothing depends on this except for your own convenience, so feel free to disable exposing the notebook by removing the port forwarding on lines 37 and 38 in `docker/docker-compose.yml`.
+It will also start a Jupyter notebook exposed on port 8888 with the password `ithemal`; nothing depends on this except for your own convenience, so feel free to disable exposing the notebook by removing the port forwarding on lines 37 and 38 in `docker/docker-compose.yml`.
 The file system in the container is mounted from the local file system, so changes to the file system on the host will propagate to the docker instance, and vice versa.
 The container will continue running in the background, even if you exit.
 The container can be stopped with `docker/docker_stop.sh` from the host machine.